Emergency preparedness and response for practices

 A distinction must be made between emergency preparedness and emergency response for practices.
 Emergency preparedness is used to prepare for a possible radiological emergency.
 If a radiological emergency occurs in connection with the practice being performed, the emergency response must be carried out immediately by the company or its workers.

-Each licence holder is obliged to carry out the emergency response immediately in the event of an incident (§ 57 of the Radiation Protection Act 2020).
+Each licence holder is obliged to carry out the emergency response immediately in the event of an incident.
 The emergency response must, in any case, include:

 - notifying the competent authority;